tinotenda6/drawing/README.md

 # drawing
-# A website that uses jqueryui, html5 canvas, to allow the user to draw, save and dodwnload paintings
+# A website that uses jqueryui, html5 canvas, to allow the user to draw, save and download paintings